-There was something about P&O Cruises’ new ship Britannia which reminded me of Las Vegas, and it wasn’t just the casino.
-It was partly the vast amount of food on offer on board at its 13 restaurants – the stories about gaining weight on cruise holidays seemed all too plausible – but being able to leave your room and go out for dinner at a restaurant, or to a bar, or to the theatre or a nightclub, all without stepping outdoors, seemed exactly like the hotels of Vegas.
+There was something about cruise ship P&O Britannia which reminded me of Las Vegas, and it wasn’t just the casino.
+It was partly the vast amount of food on offer on board at its 13 restaurants onboard P&O Britannia – the stories about gaining weight on cruise holidays seemed all too plausible – but being able to leave your room and go out for dinner at a restaurant, or to a bar, or to the theatre or a nightclub, all without stepping outdoors, seemed exactly like the hotels of Vegas.

 But unlike Vegas, which is after all, stuck in the middle of a desert, our own bubble-like world was moving: in our case floating from Guernsey to Bilbao and La Coruna in Spain, and heading home via La Rochelle and Isle de Re in France.
 As Britannia is so vast, you never get the sense of being at sea, so every morning it was a lovely surprise when you found a different view greeting you from your balcony.
-It was an almost entirely hassle-free holiday.
+It was an almost entirely hassle-free holiday onboard a luxury cruise ship.
 For a cruising first-timer such as myself, I could certainly see the appeal.

 I had been rather nervous about the prospect of spending a week on a ship.
+I knew next to nothing about going on a cruise holiday in Europe (or anywhere else) and what a week on a cruise ship looks like.
 My perfect holiday abroad would see me heading off into the unknown, reading maps and checking timetables, buying and cooking local food, moving on at a moment’s notice and often ending up somewhere completely unexpected.
-The thought of sharing my holiday with 3,600 other holidaymakers, not to mention 1,400 crew, filled me with alarm.
+The thought of sharing my holiday with 3,600 other holidaymakers, not to mention 1,400 crew, filled me with alarm, even if it was a luxury cruise holiday.
 Would there be queues to board, to eat, to drink, to explore?

-Even the Cruise Personaliser on the P&O website sent me into a spin, as with so many things to organise in advance – dining options, excursions, spa treatments – there seemed to be no space for spontaneity.
+Even the P&O Cruises Personaliser on the P&O website cruise holiday planner sent me into a spin, as with so many things to organise in advance – dining options, excursions, spa treatments – there seemed to be no space for spontaneity.

 Our A-deck cabin was very smart, with a vertigo-inducing balcony (we were on the 15th floor), two TVs , a fridge, and smart en-suite with a bath and shower, and our steward for the week worked incredibly hard in keeping it clean and tidy throughout the week.
 Our only gripe with the bedding arrangements were on the small side for a group of four: there were twin beds in the bedroom area and a sofa which turns into a double bed in the lounge part, so if you have teenage children who don’t want to share, or younger children who go to bed at different times and wriggle a lot, then the grown-ups will end up sharing on the sofa bed, which doesn’t seem ideal for a luxury holiday.